Contributor: Staff of Timberline Knolls Residential Treatment Center

 A recent study released by the University of California San Francisco (UCSF) revealed that alcohol abuse and depression were among the top causes of avoidable emergency room visits on a national level, highlighting the seriousness of these mental health issues.
+Using alcohol to cope with depression is not the safest solution.

 Preventable issues could be defined as visits that involved a patient being discharged home without needing any diagnostic tests, procedures, medications or blood tests.